kapildaksh/Java-Automation-Framework/README.md

 * [Selenium 2.43.1](https://github.com/SeleniumHQ/selenium): The base library that allows for automation of web browsers.
 * [TestNG 6.8.21](https://github.com/cbeust/testng/): Test execution framework that extends JUnit tests and allows more flexibility for testing.
 * [Smartbear SoapUI 4.5.0](https://github.com/SmartBear/soapui): Allows consumer to build requests files at runtime and sends request through HTTPClient
 * [Sauce Labs 2.1.18](https://github.com/saucelabs/sauce-java): Facilitates the use of using the Sauce Lab VM farm as a remote Selenium grid on which to execute tests.
 * [Apache HttpClient 4.3.1](https://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/index.html) Used to transmit and receive SOAP and REST message requests and responses.
+* [Allure Reports for TestNG 1.4.13](http://allure.qatools.ru/): Generates high level executive reporting